NCOWS, 4225 Fleur Dr., Suite # 207, Des Moines, IA 50231, Phone 319-277-6839

 Alabama Bushwhackers - Larry Quattlebaum

-Berger Sharpshooters - Mark Ward
+Berger Sharpshooters - Teb Beechler

 Blue River Regulators - Mike Scott